 Considering who you are designing for is critical.
 Websites are designed for people, and unfortunately, people have problems.
 Maybe they don’t identify as disabled, or their impairment is only temporary.
 Still, making websites with the concept that a wide range of users will be experiencing it is really necessary to make sure you are building a site that people can actually use and enjoy.

 Make Sure Your Site Is Usable

 If you suddenly find yourself wondering whether the contrast on your site is alienating users, you can easily check the contrast ratios.
-Here’s a post that contains a few helpful (and free) contrast checkers that you can use to figure out if your ratios are up to WCAG 2.0 standards.
 You can try out the UserWay contrast checker, and you also might want to consider installing the UserWay widget on your site.
 In addition to many other handy features, it will allow your users to adjust the contrast on your site without forcing you to change the site’s code.

 In the end, the important thing is creating a digital world that is universally accessible.
 We need to help every user to access the same content and provide them with the support and modifications they require to easily do that.
 After all, the internet is an amazing and global resource, it’s meant to be shared and enjoyed by all.